duxsco/gentoo-installation/README.md

 The installation steps make use of LUKS encryption wherever possible.
 Only the EFI System Partitions (ESP) are not encrypted, but the EFI binaries are Secure Boot signed.
 Other files, required for booting (e.g. kernel, initramfs), are GnuPG signed.
 The signature is verified upon boot, and bootup aborts if verification fails.

 ESPs each with their own EFI entry are created one for each disk.
-Except for ESP, BTRFS/MDADM RAID 1 may be used for all other partitions with RAID 5, RAID 6 and RAID 10 being further options for `swap`.
+Except for ESP, BTRFS/MDADM RAID 1 is used for all other partitions with RAID 5, RAID 6 and RAID 10 being further options for `swap`.

 - Single disk: